Flash496/EthBeginnerAssessment/Eth+Avax_tokenContract/ReadMe.md

    - The contract has an owner (initially the deployer).
    - Ownership can be transferred to another address.

+9. Logging:
+   - The transfer function logs details of each transfer using Hardhat's console.log.

-These functions provides an efficient way to create customizable ERC20 tokens, suitable for various applications in decentralized finance (DeFi), governance, or as a utility token in blockchain-based applications.
+These functions provide an efficient way to create customizable ERC20 tokens, suitable for various applications in decentralized finance (DeFi), governance, or as a utility token in blockchain-based applications.

 ## Authors

 [@flash496](https://github.com/Flash496)

 ## License

 This project is licensed under the MIT License